Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme to list all local, environment variables and functions
+My readme create a new local variable